bareos/bareos/docs/manuals/source/Appendix/BareosPrograms.rst

       -w,--working-directory                Specify working directory (default is /tmp).

 By using a bootstrap file, you can copy parts of a Bareos archive file to another archive.

-One of the objectives of this program is to be able to recover as much data as possible from a damaged tape.
-However, the current version does not yet have this feature.

-As this is a new program, any feedback on its use would be appreciated.
-In addition, I only have a single tape drive, so I have never been able to test this program with two tape drives.

 .. _btape: